Skyrim gameplay mods

 Dogs, as the entire internet will tell you, are great.
 So great that they need to be in at least your peripheral vision at every moment of the day.
 That’s where this Dwemer Dogs mod can help out.
 You can use a spell to summon a robotic dog to stand by your side for a whole hour.
 Sure, they can’t actually do anything other than bark and be astonishingly cute, but who needs function when the form is so good?

 By and large, Skyrim doesn’t do sneaking all that well.
 To make a stealth playthrough more compelling, use this mod to add a variety of new sneaky tools to your arsenal.
 Now you can slit throats, knock people unconscious, conceal your identity with a mask, extinguish lights, and use Thief-like special arrows, including the rope arrows!

 Magic may be a tempting route to take in Skyrim, but the way sorcery functions in the game can make it very off-putting.
 Invested Magic addresses Skyrim’s poor buff systems by making them an ‘investment’; casting them only costs ten mana points, but those points are deducted from your total mana pool for as long as the spell lasts.
 Buffs last for much longer now – stopping that annoying need to constantly re-cast – but the trade-off is a smaller mana reserve for other spells.
 A much more logical way of handling armour spells, we’re sure you’ll agree.

 Midas Magic Evolved

 Midas Magic is an excellent mod that adds a whole library’s worth of spells to the discerning caster’s arsenal, and it certainly makes being a wizard much more appealing than in the vanilla game.
 Midas Magic Evolved only strengthens that mod, adding a further 250 spells.
-Wonderfully these include a variety of ‘beam’ spells, adding a little Magica chaos to your wizarding adventures.
+Wonderfully, these include a variety of ‘beam’ spells, adding a little Magicka chaos to your wizarding adventures.